chrisant996/clink/docs/clink.md

 Clink has a list of commands from the current session, and it can be saved and loaded across sessions.

-A line won't be added to history if either of the following are true:
-- The first word in the line matches one of the words in the [`history.dont_add_to_history_cmds`](#history_dont_add_to_history_cmds) setting.
-- The line begins with a space character.

-To prevent doskey alias expansion while still adding the line to history, you can start the line with a semicolon.
+By prefixing the command you can control whether it's added to history and whether a doskey alias may be expanded.

 Line|Description
 ---|---
-`somecmd`|Expands doskey alias and adds to history.
+`somecmd`|Can expand a doskey alias and adds to history.
-<code>&nbsp;somecmd</code>|Doesn't expand doskey alias and doesn't add to history.
+<code>&nbsp;somecmd</code>|Starting with a space doesn't expand a doskey alias and doesn't add to history.
-`;somecmd`|Doesn't expand doskey alias but does add to history.
+`;somecmd`|Starting with a semicolon doesn't expand a doskey alias but does add to history.

 There are several settings that control how history works.
-Run `clink set history*` to see them.
+Run `clink set history*` to see them all.

+**Note:** If the first word in the line matches one of the words in the [`history.dont_add_to_history_cmds`](#history_dont_add_to_history_cmds) setting then the command is not added to history.
+By default, `history` and `exit` are not added to history.

+### List the history

+Press <kbd>F7</kbd> for a popup list of selectable history entries.

+You can also list the saved history by running `clink history` or the `history` doskey alias that Clink automatically defines.
+Use `history --help` for usage info.

 ### The master history file